lucas874/swarm-composition-artifact/README.md

 >
 ```

 The experiments generate the files `accuracy_results.csv`,  `performance_results.csv`, and `out.pdf`.
 They are all located in `ecoop25_artifact/results/results_short_run` on the host machine running the container.
 The shortened experiments use a reduced input set.
-In `out.pdf` the results in the CSVs are plotted.
-The plots should correspond *roughly* in shape to Figure X and Figure Y from the paper.
+In `out.pdf` the results in the CSVs are plotted:  `accuracy_results.csv` is summarized with a boxplot and `performance_results.csv` with a line chart.
+The plots should correspond *roughly* in shape to Figure 8 and Figure 9 from the paper.

 If the message:
 ```
 ERROR.
 Please send entire contents of /ecoop25_artifact/logs/
 ```
 appears after running the kick-the-tires script, pleas send the indicated directory, `ecoop25_artifact/logs/` to luccl@dtu.dk.
 The directory is accessible from the host machine running the container.

+## Overview: What does the artifact comprise?

+The artifact package (`ecoop25-artifact.tar.gz`) includes:
+* `ecoop25_artifact_docker_image.tar.gz`: a Docker image, with Ubuntu 24.04 as base image, saved as a gzipped tar file.
+The image includes the following:
+    * `machine-runner/`: A TypeScript library offering a DSL for programming machine implementations, facilities to automatically adapt such machines to different swarms as described in the paper, and to run them using the Actyx middleware.
+    * `machine-check/`: A Rust library for statically verifying the well-formedness of swarm protocols (expressed as TypeScript data types) and for statically verifying whether a machine implementation (written using `machine-runner`) conforms to a desired projection of a swarm protocol.
+This directory also includes the benchmark suite used to perform the experiments.
+    * `scripts/`: Contains scripts to run our experiments and demos.
+    * `process_results/`: Contains scripts used to process the experimental results and generate CSVs and plots.
+    * `demos/`: Contains example implementations of a number of swarms, including examples from the paper.
+    * `logs/`: Contains log files generated while running the experiments and demos.
+    * In addition to standard files that come with the Ubuntu 24.04 base image, we have installed the Actyx middleware binary `ax `in `/usr/local/bin/`.
+* `machines`: a clone of the [`machines`](https://github.com/lucas874/machines) repository, which contains the `machine-check` and `machine-runner` as well as the benchmark suite.
+* The same files found in the image and a `Dockerfile`.
+These are included so that the image can be rebuilt to allow customisation of the `machine-check` and `machine-runner` libraries.
+* Scripts for creating and running a container from our image:
+    * `run.sh`: Starts a simple REPL that offers commands to easily run our experiments and demos.
+    * `run_shell.sh`: Offers the same functionality as `run.sh`, but from a standard bash shell.
+    * `run_no_volume.sh`: The same as `run_shell.sh` except that no volumes from the host are mounted.
+* `README.md`: This document.

+## Getting the Artifact
+To artifact is freely available at Zenodo following [this link](https://zenodo.org/records/15223873?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImZjY2UyYTliLWFlMmEtNDdmNi1hNzU3LWE4ODNhNGQ4NWVkYyIsImRhdGEiOnt9LCJyYW5kb20iOiI3MTIyNWQ2OGFmZjIyMmU3YmVjYzc5NGI5Yjc2OGQzZSJ9.8cdbVWxttB6iCsvKCClUxb2DbJdb1WePAyx7PB7dOS_l6WZWZHAwaOdYp7yzRCZtx6ISY9vDU27Hw-cTCpZHBQ).
+In addition, the artifact is also available at ...

 ## Reproducing the Experimental Results